lipx1508/muffin/README.md

 ## QA
 ### Why?
 I created muffin mostly for an alternative on making graphics without the low-level scary things.\
-No, I don't made this as a replacement for any graphical API's out there.
+And no, I don't made this as a replacement for any graphical API's out there.
 I made this for fun and as a personal utility, and then decided to share it.

 ### Is it hard?
 Actually no!
 Mostly of the stuff here can be done by a newbie.
 For example, drawing a red rectangle literally takes 2 lines, see: